YEAR END AWARDS OVERVIEW

 Images must have been taken while traveling outside the DFW Metroplex on or after January 1 of the prior year.
 Otherwise, the subject matter is unlimited.

 Milton J. Rudick was an inveterate world traveler and was known for his outstanding travel photographs.
-His many varied interests ran from photography to sailing to the Dallas Arboretum.
+His many varied interests ran from photography, to sailing, to the Dallas Arboretum.
 Milton was an executive at LTV Aerospace and a long-time Dallas Camera Club member.
 He was a past president and always ready to assist the club as needed.
 The award was created in 1997.

-KEN ZAPP FIELD TRIP IMAGE OF THE YEAR AWARD (PROJECTED)
+GARY KELLY FIELD TRIP IMAGE OF THE YEAR AWARD (PROJECTED)

 Images must have been taken during a club field trip on or after January 1 of the prior year.
 Entries are projected images.